How OBDAI Built an AI Diagnostic Agent That Thinks Like a Master Technician

 For Professional Technicians

 You’ve seen customers come in with YouTube diagnoses and code reader printouts.
 ARIA gives you a pre-diagnostic report that actually helps, and the autonomous test capability can speed up your workflow on intermittent problems.
+With PRO, that report has your name on it and a signature line at the bottom.

 For Fleet Operators

 You need to triage vehicle issues quickly.
 ARIA tells you “this needs immediate attention” vs. “this can wait until next scheduled service” — with data to back it up.
+The full 220-parameter J1979DA coverage means ARIA can actually read your diesel’s aftertreatment systems, not just generic ICE parameters.

-Free vs. Premium: What You Actually Get
+Free vs. Premium vs. PRO: What You Actually Get

-| Feature | Free | 👑 Premium |
+| Feature | Free | 👑 Premium | 🏢 PRO |

-| AI Model | GPT-4.1 | GPT-5.1 (most advanced) |
+| AI Model | Basic | GPT-5.4 (most advanced) | GPT-5.4 (most advanced) |

-| AI Responses per Day | 6 (3 every 12 hours) | Unlimited |
+| AI Conversations per Day | 3/day | Unlimited | Unlimited |

-| Current Session Analysis | ✅ | ✅ |
+| Current Session Analysis | ✅ | ✅ | ✅ |

-| Historical Analysis | Metadata only | Full data access |
+| Historical Analysis | Metadata only | Full data access | Full data access |

-| Autonomous Diagnostic Tests | — | ✅ |
+| Autonomous Diagnostic Tests | — | ✅ | ✅ |

-| PDF Diagnostic Reports | — | ✅ |
+| PDF Diagnostic Reports | — | ✅ (5/month) | Unlimited |

 Can you use ARIA for free?
 Yes.
 The daily limit lets you experience real AI-powered diagnostics before deciding if unlimited access is worth it.
 You’ll get actual diagnostic insights, not just code definitions.

 What’s Premium-only?
 The autonomous diagnostic tests where ARIA takes control of parameter selection and guides you through data-logging drive tests.
 When you see a 👑 crown chip, that’s the premium capability.
+Plus PDF reports, full historical analysis, and web dashboard access.

 The Bottom Line